Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ## Coroutines overview

-This section gives a bird's-eye view of the proposed language mechanisms that enable writing coroutines and libraries that govern their semantics.
+This section gives an overview of the language mechanisms that enable writing coroutines and the standard libraries that govern their semantics.

 ### Terminology